vitalik1921/wc_product_filter/README.md

 # WC Products Filter
-This plugin for developers.
+This is WordPress plugin for developers.
 It renders product attributes filter (it is possible to use AJAX).

 ## Installation
 1. Copy to 'plugins' folder